 Dash is the original masternode cryptocurrency and is very stable, but has extremely high entry-level of around a million US dollars (as of late 2017).
-You can use a hosted service such as masternode.me which is extremely easy to get up and running with, very stable and very low cost.
+You can use a hosted service such as masternode.me which is very easy to get up and running with, very stable and very low cost.

 - Official documentation

 - Withdrawing profits without affecting collateral

 One such coin that's worth trying is VIVO which has a reasonably low entry cost of about 1BTC and an excellent return of 300%pa (about US$1600/month at current prices) and has an very easy to follow setup guide (see this for multiple nodes with cold-wallet - don't forget the sentinel setup too or your node may stop working, and note also that sentinel requires that you have an rpc user and password in your vivo.conf.
 A block explorer for VIVO can be found here and masternode states here.
 The main community discussion is in Discord here.